kannans89/RustRepo/16_Reference_Borrowing/16_ReferenceBorrowing.md

 ```

-The code will give your error *cannot borrow `a` as immutable because it is also borrowed as mutable*
+The code will give your error *cannot borrow `a`  because it is also borrowed as mutable*
 This ideally means *b* has borrowed value from *a* but it didn't return or release it after use.
 To make this code work we can give a scope for variable *b*